 When you rinse it, it will feel a little oily.
 It won't feel that way when it's dry.

 I think there is a difference if you use hindmilk, foremilk, or both, but I'm not sure yet.
 My two sisters-in-law and I have tried this with great results!
 I always let them know when my son has left some milk for their hair.

-My hair is really hard to comb, so I Use conditioner for this process, and after rinsing it, I apply the conditioner mixed with breast milk.
+My hair is tough to comb, so I use conditioner for this process, and after rinsing it, I apply the conditioner mixed with breast milk.

 I hope this helps!
 The best part?
 Since it's a supply and demand process, I always have enough milk for my baby and for looking nice!